rauschma/markcheck/doc/manual/reference.md

 * Empty key `""`: for “bare” code blocks without languages
 * Value `"[skip]"`: Don’t run the snippets.
   * Use case: content that should be ignored.
-(It can still be written to disk though.)
+(It can still be written to disk.)
 * Value `"[errorIfRun]"`: Running the snippets is an error.
   * Use case: content where Markcheck should warn you if you run it.
-You can switch of the error by writing the content to disk via `write` and `writeLocalLines` or by using `skip`.
+The error can be switched off via `id`, `write`, `writeLocalLines`, and `skip`.

 Why were the following choices made for the defaults?